Start Your Recovery With Us

 • Cost – What is your budget for treatment?
 Will your health insurance provide coverage for your treatment?

 • Specialized treatments – Do you need treatment for co-occurring disorders?
-Are you looking for therapies like adventure therapy, art and music therapy, equine therapy, or others?
+Are you looking for therapies like adventure therapy, art and music therapy, or others?

 • Amenities – Are you prepared to pay more for amenities like a private room, gourmet meals, acupuncture, etc.?